 - Nutritious Diet

 Workplace anxiety can be caused by a multitude of stressors, plaguing associates and companies alike.
 It is known to reduce the efficiency of workplace operations, cause miscommunications and distance between peers, and potentially lead to high turnover rates.
 Ultimately, it is the responsibility of employees and the organizations for which they work to contribute to a healthy workplace environment in which everyone feels valued, respected, and safe.
+If you’re experiencing symptoms that are affecting your daily life, it’s essential to seek professional workplace anxiety help.

-Some ways that leaders can reduce the incidence of work-related anxiety are to have candid meetings with employees about their successes and areas of possible improvement, create a flexible work environment, set soft deadlines for each project so that employees can prevent procrastination, and offer support when employees disclose their mental health diagnoses.
+Some ways that leaders can reduce work-related anxiety are to have candid meetings with employees about their successes and areas of possible improvement, create a flexible work environment, set soft deadlines for each project so that employees can prevent procrastination, and offer support when employees disclose their mental health diagnoses.
 If leaders do all of these things, they will mitigate the incidence of work-related anxiety and aid the overall mental health of employees, who will then be able to show up stronger at work.